ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     When changing the nested region position, it is important to always ensure that the nested region's nest configuration aligns with the [nest configuration requirements](#nest-configuration-requirements).

 ##### Change the nested region's nest configuration {: .no-toc }
-Each nested region can contain multiple [nests]({{model_configurations}}/#nesting), each of them being a separate domain where the simulation experiment is carried out.<br>
+Each nested region can contain multiple [nests]({{model_configurations}}/#nesting) (referred to as _Resolutions_ within the RAS and RNS), each of them being a separate domain where the simulation experiment is carried out.<br>
 Typically, nests within the same nested region are arranged concentrically, with their dimensions and resolutions decreasing towards the innermost nests.

 <div markdown id='nest-configuration-requirements'>
 !!! warning
     Currently, {{model}} only supports specific nest configurations, that meet the following criteria:

-    The grid points of the RAS first inner nest (that would be nest number 2, because nest number 1 always corresponds to the outer ERA5 domain) need to match the the [land-surface initial conditions dataset]({{model_configurations}}/#land-surface-initial-conditions-source) grid-points.
-Therefore, the first inner nest configuration (position, dimension and resolution) need to be modified accordingly.
+    The grid points of the RAS first inner nest (i.e.: _Resolution 2_, because _Resolution 1_ always corresponds to the outer ERA5 domain) need to match the [land-surface initial conditions dataset]({{model_configurations}}/#land-surface-initial-conditions-source) grid-points.
+Therefore, configurations (position, dimension and resolution) for the RAS first inner nest (_Resolution 2_) need to be modified accordingly.
+Note that the position of a nest is also influenced by the [nested region position](#change-the-nested-region-position).
 </div>

 #### Change the output variables